 Rosie Chinchen – Amnesty International UK’s Fundraising Director, selected by Josh for her skills in fundraising

-Tiffany Brown – Clare’s housemate and a Youth Participation Officer working tirelessly with young people to get them involved in the community
+Tiffany Brown – Claire’s housemate and a Youth Participation Officer working tirelessly with young people to get them involved in the community